 A public viewing of his casket took place at the Unity Funeral Home in Harlem, where some 14,000 to 30,000 mourners paid their respects following Malcolm X's assassination.
 A funeral service followed at the Faith Temple of God in Christ.

-As with the assassination of other famous figures, Malcolm X's demise boasts its fair share of conspiracy theories.
+As with the assassination of other famous figures, Malcolm X's demise boasts its fair share of theories about what happened that go beyond the official story.

 Malcolm's own suspicions that he would be killed because of his beliefs were well documented.
 During a trip to the University of Oxford, he confided to British activist Tariq Ali that he would soon be dead.